chrismdp/chrismdp.github.com/_posts/2012-09-25-job-titles-team-anti-pattern.markdown

 * *People hide behind the label.* "That's designer work, that's not what I'm good at."
 This gets worse when we get more specific: "I'm a front end developer: I don't write Ruby."
 This stops techniques like Kanban working effectively as people are less likely to help each other, and creates silos of knowledge in the team.

 * *Labels reduce people to resources.* "We need 4.2 developer days for this project, with 2.4 designer days per developer day."
 Labels are interchangeable: people aren't.
 Some developers are orders of magnitude more productive than others, for example.
-By homogenising the team, we're extracting the soul from the company: we might as well be selling crude oil.
+By homogenising the team, we're extracting the soul from the company: we might as well be selling crude oil, not people's expertise.

 I've recently tried to stop using labels to describe myself: see [my twitter bio](http://twitter.com/chrismdp) for example.
 It's been an interesting exercise, and I'd recommend it.